Epilepsy and pregnancy: What you need to know

 Does epilepsy change during pregnancy?

-Every woman reacts to pregnancy differently.
+All women's bodies react differently to pregnancy.
 For most pregnant women who have epilepsy, seizures remain the same.
 For a few, seizures become less frequent.
 For others, particularly women who are sleep deprived or don't take medication as prescribed, pregnancy increases the number of seizures.

 What about medication?

-A few women can safely taper off their medication before pregnancy.
 For most women, however, it's best to continue treatment during pregnancy.
-To minimize the risks for you and your baby, your health care provider will prescribe the safest medication and dosage that's effective for your type of seizures.
+To minimize the risks for you and your baby, your doctor will prescribe the safest medication and dosage that's effective for your type of seizures and monitor your blood levels throughout your pregnancy.

 What does my epilepsy mean for my baby?